Analyzer

 Get Detailed Report

-Receive an instant breakdown of your eye shape, beauty score, and tailored makeup recommendations.
+Receive an instant breakdown of your eye shape with eyeliner, eyeshadow, and framing suggestions.

 Almond Eyes